mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

     ["write:orders","view:orders"] in groups
     ```

 The group expression can also be set to `false` (to block all accesses to the API) or to `true` (to grant **all** accesses to the API).
 You can combine different expressions using logical operators `&&` (and) and `||` (or).

+For example, create an endpoint with the following security configuration:

+* **Public** flag set to `true`.
+* **Only with API Key** flag set to `false`.
+* **User Group Permission** field set with the following expression: `groups.foo || clientType=="bar"`.

+With this configuration, calls to this endpoint will have a different outcome depending on the credentials the user provides/has.
+Here is a list of possible outcomes:

+* An unregistered user tries to contact your endpoint without providing any API key: the user receives an unauthorized error because the **User Group Permission** condition is falsy.
+* An authenticated user with authorization group `foo` calls your endpoint without providing any API key: the call is successful since the first condition of **User Group Permission** is truthy and the API Key is not required.
+* An unregistered user tries to contact your endpoint and provides the correct API Key value for the clientType `bar`: the call is successful since the second condition of **User Group Permission** is truthy, and endpoint is open to not authenticated calls.

 If the endpoint is linked to a [CRUD](#crud) you can specify dedicated user permissions for the CMS application.
 Enable the flag `inherited` to use the displayed default expression or disable the flag to change it.
-However, you can't remove the checks on [isBackoffice](../../../runtime_suite/session-manager.md) property that ensures the expression will be considered only for calls will come from CMS.
+However, you can't remove the checks on [isBackoffice](../../../runtime_suite/session-manager.md) property that ensures the expression will be considered only for calls coming from the CMS.

 ![endpoint_security](img/qs-configure-endpoint-api-key.png)

 :::tip
-If you figure out that there's some problem in how you configured the security of your endpoints, go to [Log & Monitoring section](../../monitoring/monitoring.md) to check out the logs of [Authorization Service](../../../runtime_suite/authorization-service/how_to_use.md).
+If you figure out that there is some problem in how you configured the security of your endpoints, go to [Log & Monitoring section](../../monitoring/monitoring.md) to check out the logs of [Authorization Service](../../../runtime_suite/authorization-service/how_to_use.md).
 Here you can see the logs about authorization operations, included eventually group expression errors.
 :::

 :::tip Api Key
-Check out the [API Key section](api_key.md) to know more about the API Keys
+Check out the [API Key section](api_key.md) to know more about the API Keys.
 :::

 ## Manage the visibility of your endpoints

-In the Management section, you can manage the endpoint visibility in the [API Portal](../../api-portal/api-documentations.md).
+In the **Security Management** section, you can also manage the endpoint visibility in the API Portal.

 The `Show in API Portal` flag enabled allows seeing all endpoint routes in the [API Portal](../../api-portal/api-documentations.md) documentation.
 By **default**, all endpoints have this **flag enabled**.
 Disabling this flag for any endpoint type will guarantee that all its routes will not appear.